carlopogus/jackinabox/README.md

 * [jQuery easing](http://jqueryui.com/) v.
 1.3+

 ## Refernce
-If you are to use this plugin, please credit me by adding the following text with the plugin:
+If you are to use this plugin, please credit me by adding the following text in a comment block with the plugin:
-"/*

  * jQuery Image Gallery Plugin 2.5
  * https://github.com/.....
  *